zarat/Interpreter/Interpreter.md

-The interpreter finally traverses the AST tree and evaluates branch after branch.
+The interpreter finally traverses the rooter, structured AST tree and evaluates each node.
+This process is the most important.
+It is where stored variables has to get managed and more..
+This chapter will definitely continue.

 ```C++
 class Interpreter {